Lynn Adelman: United States vs. William White

+United States vs. Hannah Dugan

+In April 2025, federal agents arrested Wisconsin circuit court judge Hannah Dugan and charged her with obstructing a federal proceeding and concealing a person from arrest.
+The situation arose from the case of Eduardo Flores-Ruiz, an undocumented immigrant who was appearing in Dugan's courtroom as a defendant.
+After being informed that federal agents were waiting outside the main courtroom entrance to detain Flores-Ruiz for deportation, Dugan allowed him to leave out of an alternate door.
+Dugan was indicted on May 13, and the case was randomly assigned to Adelman.
+The case received a rush of national attention as Democrats and legal experts denounced the arrest as an assault on the independence of the judiciary and an attempt by the Donald Trump administration to intimidate political opponents.

+Dugan's attorneys moved to dismiss the case on the basis of judicial immunity, official acts, and the Tenth Amendment.
+They wrote "The government's prosecution of Judge Dugan is virtually unprecedented and entirely unconstitutional".
+On August 26, 2025 Adelman ruled against Dugan, stating "There is no basis for granting immunity simply because some of the allegations in the indictment describe conduct that could be considered 'part of a judge's job'" and that Dugan "went well beyond her judicial role."

 Criticism of the Supreme Court under John Roberts

 In February 2020, Adelman wrote an article criticizing the recent record of the Supreme Court of the United States under Chief Justice John Roberts The article singled out Chief Justice Roberts and accused him of actively participating in "undermining American democracy," through activist decisions on voting rights and campaign finance by corporate interests.
 Adelman wrote, "Instead of doing what it can to ensure the maintenance of a robust democratic republic, the Court's decisions ally it with the most anti-democratic currents in American politics, forces that would be pleased if unlimited money could be spent on elections and if minorities could be deterred from voting."

-The article specifically cited a number of partisan 5-4 decisions, such as Shelby County v.
+The article specifically cited a number of partisan 5–4 decisions, such as Shelby County v.
 Holder, (which struck down part of the Voting Rights Act of 1965), Rucho v.
 Common Cause, (which decided that federal courts could not rule on cases of gerrymandering), Citizens United v.
 FEC, (which allowed unlimited corporate spending on elections), and Janus v.
 AFSCME (which held that it was unconstitutional for public employee unions to require collective bargaining fees).
 The article created waves in legal circles because of the unusually blunt criticism of the Court coming from a sitting federal judge.
 Legal scholar Jonathan Turley argued that the article makes "a better case of bias against himself than he does Chief Justice John Roberts" and noted previous articles where Adelman had also directly criticized conservatives while serving as a federal judge.
-The Judicial Counsel for the Seventh Circuit censured Judge Adelman for writing this article.
+The Judicial Council for the Seventh Circuit censured Judge Adelman for writing this article.